jorgego11/ibp-installation/rancher/single-node-install/README.md

 * If you run into an error similar to "`[etcd] Failed to bring up Etcd Plane: [etcd] Etcd Cluster is not healthy`" while re-creating a cluster on Rancher, follow the steps outlined [here](https://github.com/rancher/rancher/issues/19882#issuecomment-501056386) to clean up your environment.

 ## Observations
-* If nothing changes, I can make a few minor enhancements to the installation script so we can use the same script for installing IBP on IKS and also on a Rancher environment.
 * Following the Ingress example instructions did not quite work for their hello-world example: https://rancher.com/docs/rancher/v2.x/en/quick-start-guide/workload/.
 Issues related to this problem:
     * https://github.com/rancher/rancher/issues/13351
     * https://github.com/rancher/rancher/issues/14960